Fantasia for saxophone, three horns, and strings

 Fantasia for saxophone, three horns, and strings, W. 490, is a concertante work in three movements by the Brazilian composer Heitor Villa-Lobos, written in 1948.
-A performance of it lasts approximately ten minutes.
+A typical performance lasts approximately ten minutes.

 History

+Background

 The saxophone features prominently throughout Villa-Lobos's compositional output.
 He discovered the saxophone in his youth, while playing in the street orchestras called "chorões".
 Amongst his friends in these circles was the saxophonist Anacleto de Medeiros and, as a clarinetist himself, Villa-Lobos occasionally performed on the saxophone also.
 As a composer, he frequently scored for the saxophone.

 In chamber music, the most important examples include the Sexteto místico for flute, oboe, alto saxophone, harp, guitar, and celesta (1917), Quarteto simbólico for flute, alto saxophone, harp, celesta and women's voices (1921), the Nonet (1923), Chôros No. 3 and No. 7 (1925 and 1924, respectively).
 Orchestral compositions with prominent parts for the saxophone include Uirapuru, Bachianas Brasileiras No. 2, Chôros No. 6, No. 8, No. 10, No. 11, and No. 12, and the orchestral version of Rudepoêma.
-In his Fourth Symphony Villa-Lobos calls for a quartet of saxophones.
+In his Fourth Symphony, Villa-Lobos calls for a quartet of saxophones.

 Villa-Lobos first got to know the saxophonist Marcel Mule in Paris in the 1920s, when Mule played the saxophone part in one of Villa-Lobos's orchestral works.
 They got on well and performed together again on several later occasions.
 Villa-Lobos began composing the Fantasia in New York City in 1948 and completed it in Rio de Janeiro in November of the same year, as indicated on the first and last pages of the manuscript.
 It was while Villa-Lobos was in the midst of composing this work that, in September 1948, he was diagnosed with bladder cancer and underwent surgery at the Sloan-Kettering Memorial Hospital in New York.

 The Fantasia is Villa-Lobos's only composition featuring the saxophone as soloist, and amounts to a small concerto in three movements.
 Although it was written for and dedicated to Mule, and originally specified the soprano saxophone, the instrument with which Mule was primarily associated, the Fantasia was not a commissioned work and there is no indication that the composer corresponded with the saxophonist about the piece prior to sending him the completed score in December 1948.

+Performances

 Mule, however, never performed the work.
 Although he discussed it with several conductors, none of them were interested and Mule himself said, "Somehow the piece didn't excite me at that time".
 Mule's lack of enthusiasm may have been partly because, in the original key of F major, the solo part extends into the altissimo register, with frequent occurrences of the (notated) high F♯ and G. Mule owned a Selmer Mark VI soprano saxophone, which does not have the keywork required to quickly and easily play in this extended range.
 After receiving the score, Mule wrote to Villa-Lobos, observing that "the high F♯ and G are very difficult to play on the soprano."